slap-dash/slap-dash/README.md

-# JamRoulette
+# slap-dash
-Reactathon Hackathon JamRoulette
+The impromptu band maker

 ## Built With